 - Custom rates.
 Custom hourly rates and fees lets you charge clients different hourly rates and flat fees.
 This way, it’s easy for you to bill clients at different rates depending on who completes the work.

-- Easy-to-read invoices.
-When you’re billing for lawyer and paralegal legal work, clear invoices are crucial for clients.
+Easy-to-read invoices.
+When you’re billing for legal work, clear invoices are crucial for clients.
 Clio helps firms create professional invoices that can include aggregated or expanded activity lists and detailed statements of accounts.

 - Time tracking.
 Clio Manage’s legal time and expense tracking features let users record their time worked via a time tracker.
 You can also add time entries directly from things like calendar events, communication logs, or documents.